FedEx Express: Economic downturn

 On June 2, 2009, FedEx opened the new hub building at Piedmont Triad International Airport in Greensboro, North Carolina.
 FedEx announced in December 2008 that it still intended to open the building on time despite the bad economy.
 The hub's operations would be scaled back from 1,500 employees to only 160, the size of the previous operations at the much smaller sorting facility.
 FedEx gave no time line as to when the hub would be operating at expected hub levels.
 The hub had been delayed many years since FedEx first picked the airport to be its Mid-Atlantic U.S. hub back in 1998.
 FedEx had to fight many complaints from nearby homeowners about the anticipated noise generated by its aircraft, because most of its flights take place at night.
 A third runway was built to accommodate the hub operation and the extra aircraft.
 FedEx began full hub operations at the Greensboro facility on September 2, 2018.

 On October 27, 2010, FedEx opened its Central and Eastern European hub at Cologne Bonn Airport.
 The hub features a fully automated sorting system that can process up to 18,000 packages per hour.
 The roof of the hub features FedEx's largest solar power installation, producing 800,000 kilowatt hours per year.

 On December 7, 2018, the company announced the retirement of David Cunningham on December 31, 2018.
 He was succeeded as CEO and president by Raj Subramaniam.

-Expansion

-On November 6, 2019, FedEx Express announced its return to the Philippines, an Asia–Pacific hub.
-The company says it does not want to relocate Asia–Pacific hub to the Philippines, but they are planning to expand operations in Clark, Pampanga.
-On October 6, 2020, FedEx celebrates its 36 Years of Operations with new Philippines gateway in Clark.
-The company built and opened a 17,000 sq.m. facility (costing US$30 million) at Clark in July 2021.
+On November 6, 2019, FedEx Express announced that it would establish an additional Asia-Pacific gateway in the Philippines.
+The company planned to expand its operations in Clark.
+It opened a 17,000 m2 facility in July 2021 at a cost of US$30 million.